Lars-Codes/PowerPoint-Audio-Transcriber/README.md

 I will flag every section that requires your intervention with a "STOP HERE!
 NEED TO CHANGE CODE!"
 Otherwise, I'll just be writing explanations.

+We will be using the tiny.en model for our audio transcription.
+You can download it here: https://github.com/openai/whisper/discussions/63
+Make sure to put the model in your project directory.

 # It all begins with a bash script...
 You will need to install Homebrew (https://brew.sh/) and Ffmpeg (https://ffmpeg.org/download.html) to run this project.
 You'll need to run: